 Author: Laurel Lam, The University of Edinburgh

-A couple of months ago, I was sitting in a concert in Glasgow, beside me sat a middle-aged woman.
+A couple of months ago, I was sitting at a concert in Glasgow and beside me sat a middle-aged woman.
 We talked about the musician, the weather, our lives, and it seemed perfectly normal doing so.
-In summer, I flew back to Hong Kong to spend my holiday there.
+In the summer, I flew back to Hong Kong to spend my holiday there.
 I was shopping in a boutique and I saw this girl who’s about my age, wearing a very nice white dress with crochet details on the hemline.
 Preconditioned by the British culture, I approached her with a big smile, and said, “I like your dress.
 It looks good on you.”
 Stunned by my behaviour, the girl opened her mouth and looked at me as if I’m an alien or something.
 This gets me thinking, what makes cultures different around the world?

 Having studied Linguistics as my university degree, I think I have found an explanation to that.

 Linguistic relativity, sometimes called the Sapir-Whorf hypothesis or Whorfianism, suggests that language influences one’s thoughts.
 In other words, speakers of different languages are cognitively different from one another as a result of those language differences.

 Researchers found that language shapes our mind vastly without us knowing it.
 It shapes our arithmetical sensitivities, the way we think, the way we see, and so on.
 For instance, colour distributes continuously (it depends on the wavelength of the light), but it is perceived categorically.
 In most languages, the number of basic terms for colours is far smaller than the number of colour tones we can perceive.